-- If age-related vital signs and patient's condition indicate hypoperfusion, administer initial fluid challenge of 20 ml/kg LR IV/IO in unburned area, if possible.
-If patient's condition does not improve, administer the second bolus of fluid at 20 ml/kg LR IV/IO. - j) Obtain medical consultation to initiate an IV in an area of burn, if unable to obtain an IV in unburned area. - k) () Third and subsequent fluid boluses at 10 ml/kg LR IV/IO. - Consider morphine sulfate 0.1 mg/kg slow IV/IO/IM Administer 1-2 mg/min Maximum dose 5 mg - 4.
+- i) If age-related vital signs and patient's condition indicate hypoperfusion, administer initial fluid bolus of 20 mL/kg LR IV/IO in unburned area, if possible.
+If patient's condition does not improve, administer the second bolus of fluid at 20 mL/kg LR IV/IO. - j) Obtain medical consultation to initiate an IV in an area of burn, if unable to obtain an IV in unburned area. - k) Third and subsequent fluid boluses at 20 mL/kg LR IV/IO - Administer morphine 0.1 mg/kg IV/IO titrated to effect at a rate of 2 mg/min to a maximum single dose of 20 mg.
+Repeat in 5-10 minutes after reassessment with 0.05 mg/kg titrated to effect at a rate of 2 mg/min to a maximum single dose of 10 mg.
+For IM, administer 0.1 mg/kg.
+(NEW '11) - 4.
 Continue General Patient Care.